Edmundo Ros: Affiliations and honours

-Ros was initiated into the exclusive entertainment fraternity the Grand Order of Water Rats on October 4, 1964.
-A year and a half later he was made a Freeman of the City of London, having been admitted to the Freedom of the Worshipful Company of Poulters on 5 January 1965 and subsequently clothed with the Livery of the Poulters' Company on 22 June 1965.
+Ros joined the entertainment fraternity the Grand Order of Water Rats on October 4, 1964.

+A year and a half later he was made a Freeman of the City of London, having been admitted to the Freedom of the Worshipful Company of Poulters on 5 January 1965.
 He was a Freemason, initiated into the Chelsea Lodge No 3098 and a Founder Member and Worshipful Master of Lodge of Ascension No 7358; on retirement a member of Sprig of Acacia Lodge No 41, Javea, Spain.

 He became a Fellow of the Royal Academy of Music in 1991.
-He normally was nicknamed by fans and journalists as the King of Latin Music.

-In 2000, the composer Michael Nyman produced a BBC TV documentary about him entitled I Sold My Cadillac to Diana Dors, and described him as: "One of the few black men to have attained national recognition; he hadn't gone for 'the gorblimeys', he wanted to be a gentleman, the greatest satisfaction you can earn in England."

-In the 2000 New Year Honours, Ros (then aged 90) was appointed by Her Majesty Queen Elizabeth II as Officer of the Order of the British Empire (OBE) in ceremony at Buckingham Palace.
+In the 2000 New Year Honours Ros received the Officer of the Order of the British Empire (OBE).
 He turned 100 on 7 December 2010.

 Personal life

-Ros married twice: first to Britt Johansen in 1950.
-The first marriage produced two children, Anders Douglas and Britt Luisa.
-He designed and built a large house in Page Street, Mill Hill, London NW7, which he named Edritt House, after himself and his first wife.
-The house still stands, next to Copthall Girls' School.
+Ros married twice.
+He and his first wife Britt Johansen married in 1950 and had two children.
+He designed and built a large house in London, Mill Hill which he named Edritt House after himself and his first wife.
 He married his second wife, Susan, in 1971.

 Death

 Ros retired and moved to Jávea, Alicante, Spain.
-He gave his last public performance on 8 January 1994.
 He died on 21 October 2011, shortly before his 101st birthday.